aloth/RogueGPT/README.md

 ## Contributing

-We welcome contributions to RogueGPT!
-If you're interested in contributing, please fork the repository and submit your pull requests.
-We're excited to collaborate with the community to explore the capabilities and implications of generative AI in news creation.
+We welcome contributions to RogueGPT from the community!
+To get involved:

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+For major changes, please open an issue first to discuss what you would like to change.

 ## Future Directions and Unexplored Ideas for RogueGPT